Family Reunion Visa for Germany

 Family reunification with third-country nationals

-Spouses and registered partners entering the country must prove that they have a basic knowledge of German at the A1 level to be granted a visa.
+Spouses and registered partners entering the country must usually prove that they have a basic knowledge of German at the A1 level to be granted a visa.

 No language certificate is required in the following cases: